LoRa Configuration

 The gateway acts as a central LoRa Network Server (LNS), processing packets locally and managing devices directly.
 It supports multi-gateway networking by allowing extender gateways to join the network and be managed locally from the gateway interface.
 This mode enables independent operation without relying on external services. - Packet Forwarder

 The gateway forwards packets to an external network server (e.g., TTN, ChirpStack) without local processing.
 The external network server handles packet processing, device management, and data routing.
-Suitable for integrating the gateway into an existing LoRaWAN network infrastructure. - Basic Station
+Suitable for integrating the gateway into an existing LoRaWAN network infrastructure. - Basics Station

 The gateway uses a secure WebSocket (WSS) to communicate with a remote LoRaWAN network server.
 This mode offers enhanced security and stable connectivity, supporting dynamic updates and secure cloud-based communication.